chinapedia/wikipedia.abstract.en/Page/Mariner_program.md

 Mariner 5

-Mariner_5.jpgThe Mariner 5 spacecraft was launched to Venus on June 14, 1967 and arrived in the vicinity of the planet in October 1967.
+The Mariner 5 spacecraft was launched to Venus on June 14, 1967 and arrived in the vicinity of the planet in October 1967.
 It carried a complement of experiments to probe Venus' atmosphere with radio waves, scan its brightness in ultraviolet light, and sample the solar particles and magnetic field fluctuations above the planet.

 -   Mission: Venus flyby
 -   Mass: 245 kg (540 lb)